-Sue Ludwig, OTR/L is passionate about improving quality of life for infants who begin their journey in the NICU and the therapists who serve them.
+Sue Ludwig, OTR/L, CNT, is passionate about improving quality of life for infants who begin their journey in the NICU and the therapists who serve them.
 As NANT President and Founder she uses her unique blend of clinical expertise, innovation, and leadership skills to support the advancement of this specialized field on a global level.

 She received the Laura Edmunds Lectureship Award from UMass Memorial Medical Center and was awarded the Individual Contribution to Maternal & Child Health by the National Perinatal Association.

 She is a member of and media expert in neonatal therapy for the American Occupational Therapy Association.

 Sue is a sought-after speaker, consultant, writer and educator.
 She is driven to improve the culture of healthcare, armed with decades of experience speaking for those who cannot speak for themselves.

 Sue lives in Cincinnati, Ohio with her husband and two children.